legendcodermartino1245/ldac-optimization-guide/LDAC_Codec_Negotiation_Profile_Generation.md

 ---

-### ✅ SBC Is Never Neutral — Samsung Will Never Default to SBC
+### ✅ SBC Is Never Neutral — Samsung may Never Default to SBC

-- Samsung devices rarely appear to default to SBC after initial pairing.
+- In this test setup, the Samsung device rarely appeared to default to SBC after initial pairing.
 - SBC only appears under very specific conditions:
   - Explicit SBC selection in Developer Options.
-  - Manual renegotiation defeat workflow workflows (SBC handshake exploit).
+  - Manual profile reset workflow workflows (SBC handshake exploit).
   - Complete device capability fallback (rare edge case if all high-quality codecs fail).
 - Even during poor RF conditions or reconnections, Samsung devices often appear to favor Adaptive LDAC degradation before falling back to SBC.
-- SBC is therefore not a "graceful fallback" in Samsung's observed negotiation behavior — it is an explicit renegotiation defeat workflow tool.
+- SBC is therefore not a "graceful fallback" in Samsung's observed negotiation behavior — it is an explicit profile reset workflow tool.

 ---

 ### ✅ AAC ≠ Neutral on Reconnect — It’s Part of Override Negotiation

-- AAC is not a fallback or neutral reconnect state.
+- In this setup, AAC did not behave like a fully neutral reconnect state.
 - On reconnect:
   - Samsung may briefly show **AAC** for several seconds.
-  - reconnect behavior may later transition toward Adaptive LDAC unless renegotiation defeat workflow logic is actively blocking it.
+  - reconnect behavior may later transition toward Adaptive LDAC unless profile reset workflow logic is actively blocking it.
-  - AAC is simply a transient override phase in Samsung's handshake logic.
+  - AAC appeared to act as a transient phase in Samsung's observed handshake behavior before another codec profile was negotiated.
 - This is why AAC sometimes appears momentarily before BCC or SBC handshake defeats fully assert.

 ---

-### 🔧 Samsung renegotiation behavior Control Priority
+### 🔧 observed Samsung negotiation behavior Control Priority

 | Priority | Control Layer |
 |----------|----------------|